gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

 ### 5. (Re)Start & enable all services ###
 Everything has been installed and may or may not be running.
 Restart and check the status of the Apache and MongoDB services with the following commands to make sure it's stable.

-1. `systemctl enable mongodb apache2`
+1. `systemctl enable mongod apache2`
     * Make sure the services start when the system reboots.
-1. `systemctl restart mongodb apache2`
+1. `systemctl restart mongod apache2`
     * Start the Apache and MongoDB servers if they weren't already.
-1. `systemctl status mongodb apache2`
+1. `systemctl status mongod apache2`
     * View the status of both services.
 They should both be `Running`.

     ![](../Images/ManualInstallStateRunning.png?raw=true)